 We were invited to present TABULA in a radio interview on Deutschlandfunk.

 G.I.B.
-Info published an article about the ELE-Infotour which happened in the fall of 2018 featuring TABULA as a highlight-project of the call.
+Info published an article about the ELE Road Show, which took place in the fall of 2018, and which featured TABULA as a highlighted project of the call.

-This project runs from 2016 until 2019, and is funded by the German Ministry of Science and Education (BMBF) through its Tangible Learning Initiative.
+This project ran from 2016 until 2019, and was funded by the German Ministry of Science and Education (BMBF) through its Tangible Learning Initiative.